mwolfson/android-historian/README.md

 _Modifiy gradle.properties to build locally_

-In order to build locally, you will need to copy/rename the file named gradle.properties.dist to gradle.properties - then you will enter an API key for Fono.
+In order to use some the API functionality in code, you will need add your own API key to `gradle.properties` [Fono API](https://fonoapi.freshpixl.com/)
-[Fono API](https://fonoapi.freshpixl.com/)

 Now you can download this app from the Play Store (You must [join The Beta Distribution Channel](https://play.google.com/apps/testing/com.ableandroid.historian) )